 They might have a condition called hyperhidrosis.
 Hyperhidrosis basically is just a fancy name for excessive sweating.
 This type of sweating happens throughout the year, regardless of external factors like temperature or the types of shoes your child wears.
 It has more to do with how your child’s glands work and other hereditary or physical factors.

 Hormonal changes can make teens sweat more.
 Sometimes teenagers can produce more sweat generally because their bodies are releasing so many new hormones.

 What to Do When Your Child Has Smelly Feet

 Before seeking medical attention, try a few simple at-home steps to see if they might help address the problem.

 Make sure they change their footwear daily.
-Helping your child change their socks and shoes every day can do wonders for their foot smell.
+Helping your child change their socks and shoes every day as well as cleaning them can do wonders for their foot smell.